Nimja/MiniPlot/README.md

 pip install -r requirements.txt
 ```

 # Configuring
-Explain config file.
+Look through the config file: `config.conf` and edit any settings you like.

+## Input file
+Make sure you place the input file in the input folder and configure it in the `config.conf`

-# (Optional) Generating test data
+## (Optional) Generating test data
-On Linux/Mac environments generating test data can be done with:
+Using the OS, it's possible to generate (large) datasets for import.

 With data count of 4 (2 bits), we want 155m datapoints for testing.
 Bytes are 8 bits, so we can divided it by 4.
-155000000 / 4 = 38750000
+155000000 / 4 = 3,875,0000

 This file will be about 38 MegaBytes!